-We call symmetry a manifestation of order and beauty in Nature.
+A manifestation of order and beauty in nature is called symmetry.

-Only in this way we will be able to unveil the Universe workings, from its beginning to its potential end.
+Only in this way can we unveil the workings of the universe, from its beginning to its possible end.

 Curriculum Vitae